ADORSYS-GIS/taler-obg/docs/obg/Open Banking Gateway - PIS Flow Documentation.md

 - `Service-Session-Password`: Password to encrypt Fintech data.
 - `X-Request-ID`: Unique ID identifying the request.

+#### iv. **POST v1/banking/payments/{auth-id}/confirm**

+provides FinTech with an Endpoint to confirm consent after redirection from the consent authorization API.

+**- Path Parameter:**

+- `{auth-id}`: Used to distinguish between different consent authorization processes started by the same PSU.
+Also included in the corresponding cookie path to limit visibility of the consent cookie to the corresponding consent process.

+**- Request Header:**

+- `Service-Session-Password`: Password to encrypt Fintech data.
+- `X-Request-ID`: Unique ID identifying the request.

 ### b.
 TPPBankSearchApi

 This API provides FinTech possibilities to perform search calls to the PSU.
 Below are the endpoints available: